 We comply with legal obligations to record only necessary personal data, keep personal data up to date, to protect, store and destroy personal data securely.

 Data is held electronically on Canine Thinking devices and on GDPR compliant data hosting services, which are accessed through password protected accounts.
-This data can only be accessed by employees of Canine Thinking in connection with providing business services to you.
+This data can only be accessed by employees or authorised workers of Canine Thinking in connection with providing business services to you.
 All devices (including laptops, tablets and mobile phones) which are able to access this data are also password protected.

 What is the lawful basis for processing your personal data?